Lids Careers | Opportunities in Retail & Sports Merchandise

 Background Checks and Screening

 Depending on the role, Lids may run background checks before finalising a job offer.
-This step is more common in leadership, warehouse, and corporate roles, especially when job responsibilities include handling store keys, financial information, or sensitive customer data.
 All background screenings follow local legal guidelines, and having a record does not automatically disqualify a candidate.
 Being honest on your application and during interviews is always encouraged.

 Application Process for Lids Careers